When should you start getting paid for your photography? I can actually answer that in four simple words… When you are ready.

 You’re ready to get paid for your photography “when you’re ready.”

-Until next time, go pick up that camera and shoot something because your BEST shot is your NEXT shot.
-So keep learning, keep thinking, and keep shooting.
-Adios!
+Now go pick up that camera and shoot something, because your BEST shot is your NEXT shot!